Miike Snow: iii

 In 2013, Wyatt confirmed that Miike Snow had been working on their third album.
-On 30 October 2015, after a three-year hiatus, Miike Snow returned to making music as a cohesive unit.
-The trio of pop-progressives returned with a new song entitled "Heart Is Full".
+On October 30, 2015, after a three-year hiatus, Miike Snow returned to making music as a cohesive unit.
+The trio of pop-progressives returned with a new song entitled "Heart Is Full."
 Premiered by Zane Lowe on his Beats1 program, "Heart Is Full" served as the first single released in support of the third studio album from the group.
-On 4 December 2015 they released their second single of the album, "Genghis Khan", which was well-received by critics.
-Their third studio album, iii, was officially released on 4 March 2016.
+On December 4, 2015 they released their second single of the album, "Genghis Khan", which was well received by critics.
+Their third studio album, iii, was officially released on March 4, 2016.
+On September 26th, 2016, the third-most popular song from the iii album, "The Heart of Me," was featured hit Microsoft Studios (Now Xbox Game Studios), Playground Games, and Turn 10 Studios's newly-released Forza Horizon 3 video game as a frequently used song in the fictional Horizon Pulse radio station in-game.

 The band has promoted the album through multiple live performances, including events like SXSW and a concert series for Jimmy Kimmel Live!.
-In addition, the band has announced tour dates from 3 March 2016 to 30 July 2016.
+In addition, the band has announced tour dates from March 3, 2016 to July 30, 2016.
 The tour began in New York City and features shows in the United States, Canada and the United Kingdom.
 The dates also include performances at music festivals, including Coachella, the Governors Ball Music Festival and Lollapalooza, as well as others.

-Miike Snow co-headlined at the Grand Sierra Resort and Casino in Reno, NV and the Greek Theatre in Berkeley, CA with Phantogram in the summer of 2017.
+Miike Snow co-headlined at the Grand Sierra Resort and Casino in Reno, Nevada and the Greek Theatre in Berkeley, California with Phantogram in the summer of 2017.
 They also performed at the 96.5 The Buzz show in June 2017 with Glass Animals.
 Headline tour dates with Klangstof supporting were added, as well.
-In 2019, they played an unreleased track titled "I Was A Sailor" live at Just Like Heaven fest at the Queen Mary in Long Beach, CA.
+In 2019, they played an unreleased track titled "I Was a Sailor" live at Just Like Heaven fest at the Queen Mary in Long Beach, California.
+On November 28, 2023 it was announced that Miike Snow would be performing at the Atlanta-based Shaky Knees festival in 2024.